ScooloV/bbpedia/docs/teams/Ogres.md

 | [Griff Oberwald](../starplayers/Griff_Oberwald.md)       | 280K | 7   | 4   | 2+  | 3+  | 9+  | Block, Dodge, Fend, Loner (3+), Sprint, Sure Feet, Consummate Professional |
 | [Morg'n Thorg](../starplayers/Morg'n_Thorg.md)         | 380K | 6   | 6   | 3+  | 4+  | 11+ | Block, Loner (4+), Mighty Blow (+2), Thick Skull, Throw Team-mate, The Ballista |

-Again, please note that some players have incomplete information, or they may be from a specific game or ruleset, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Certainly!
-Here is the list of names and prices from the provided information:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather mage - 30K